rjferguson21/big-bang/charter/packages/kiali/Architecture.md

 Since Kiali is used to observe the Istio service mesh it is tightly coupled with Istio and dependent on Istio being deployed.

 Big Bang's implementation of Kiali is dependent on Monitoring (Prometheus and Grafana) and Jaeger as well.
-All of these are by default deployed with BB Core and Kiali will be auto-configured with the service info needed to connect to them.
+While these services are not required for setup, Kiali will be missing information if one or more of them are not deployed (note that all are part of the core BB stack).